 This paper presents a different model of the learning process.
-The model is an attempt to capture in a simple way learning in a diverse economy, an economy where others' experiences are of no help.
-A stylized "business cycle" is generated by the process of learning following a shock, even with complete sharing of information.
+A "business cycle" is generated by the process of learning following a shock, even with complete sharing of information.
 Indeed, a key difference in the model is that all agents have the same information.
-This implies that one cannot attenuate this business cycle by improving information flow, counter to many models of output and employment fluctuation.
+This implies that one cannot attenuate the business cycle by improving information flow, counter to many models of output and employment fluctuation.